Fabiola-C14/VBA-Challenge/README.md

 # The VBA of Wall Street

 ## Background
-VBA scripting to analyze real stock market data.
+VBA scripting to analyze stock market data.

 ## Analysis
 In this challenge a script was created to loop through all the stocks for one year to create a summary with the following information: